Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Introduction

 The organization of the paper is as follows.
 Sec.~\ref{sec-problem} gives the problem formulation and some results for a later use.
-Sec. \ref{se:algorithm1} presents a differentially-private consensus-tracking algorithm.
-This section also proves that the algorithm can ensure both provable accurate convergence and rigorous $\epsilon$-DP with a finite cumulative privacy budget, even when the number of iterations goes to infinity.
+Sec. \ref{se:algorithm1} presents a new consensus-tracking algorithm.
+This section also proves that the algorithm can ensure both provable accurate convergence and rigorous $\epsilon$-DP with a finite cumulative privacy budget.
 Sec. \ref{se:algorithm_2} proposes a fully distributed GNE seeking algorithm, while its convergence and privacy analysis are presented in Sec. \ref{se:convergence_algo2} and Sec. \ref{se:DP_algo2}, respectively.
 Sec. \ref{se:simulation} presents numerical simulation results to confirm the obtained results.
 Finally, Sec. \ref{se:conclusions} concludes the paper.